zsxkib/sportsball/README.md

 #### Weather

-The weather at the address of the game start time.
+The forecasted weather one day out at the address of the game start time.

 * **temperature**: The temperature at the address at the game start time.
+* **relative_humidity**: The relative humidity at the address at the game start time.

 ## Caching